 - Intense auditory and visual hallucinations

-If you or someone you love has been abusing this medication, it is essential to seek professional treatment sooner rather than later.
-Not only is overdose a serious threat, but the symptoms associated with Triple C withdrawal can be extremely dangerous when not constantly overseen by a team of experienced medical professionals.
-At Allure Detox, we treat all symptoms associated with Triple C withdrawal quickly and effectively.
+If you or someone you love has been abusing this medication, it is essential to seek professional treatment sooner than later.
+Not only is overdose a severe threat, but the symptoms associated with Triple C withdrawal can be difficult when not constantly overseen by a team of experienced medical professionals.
+At Allure Detox, we treat all the symptoms related to Triple C withdrawal quickly and effectively.

 What Are Triple C Withdrawal Symptoms?

-If someone has been abusing dextromethorphan for any period, he or she is liable to experience a range of moderate to severe withdrawal symptoms as soon as use is stopped.
-The severity of associated symptoms depends heavily on the physiology of the individual, the frequency of abuse, and the dosage that was being taken regularly.
+If someone has been abusing dextromethorphan for any period, they are liable to experience a range of moderate to severe withdrawal symptoms as soon as use is stopped.
+The severity of associated symptoms depends heavily on the individual’s physiology, the frequency of abuse, and the dosage is taken regularly.

 While these symptoms are not typically life-threatening, they can result in serious complications when not effectively treated.
 Some of the more common symptoms associated with Triple C withdrawal include:

 - Significant weight loss due to a lack of appetite and an upset stomach

 - Hallucinations and flashbacks